patrickelectric/patrickelectric.github.io/content/blog/2020/2020-08-31-how-to-rock-first-tips.md

     ```
     As you can see, the reason behind each block of code is clear now, and with that, the comments are also not necessary anymore, the code is friendly and readable enough that's possible to understand it without any comments, the function name does the job for free.

-- **Avoid comments**, that's a clickbait, comments are really necessary, but they may be unnecessary when you are doing something that's really obvious, and sometimes when something is not obvious, it's better to encapsulate it.
+- **Avoid comments**, that's a clickbait, comments are really necessary, but they may be unnecessary when you are doing something that's really straightforward, and sometimes when something isn't, it's better to encapsulate it.
     ```cpp
         ...// Original version
         void blink_routine() {